Generic Name: quinupristin and dalfopristin

 Staphylococcus epidermidis (including methicillin-resistant isolates)

 Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
-The MICs should be determined using a standardized procedure.
-Standardized procedures are based on a dilution1 method (broth or agar) or equivalent using standardized inoculum concentrations, and standardized concentrations of quinupristin/dalfopristin (Synercid) in a 30:70 ratio made from powder of known potency.
-The MIC values are interpreted according to the following criteria:
+The MICs should be determined using a standardized procedure1 (broth and/or agar).
+MIC values should be determined using quinupristin/dalfopristin in a 30:70 ratio.
+The MIC values should be interpreted according to the criteria in Table 2.

-A report of “Susceptible” indicates that the pathogen is likely to be inhibited if the concentration of the antimicrobial compound in the blood reaches usually achievable levels.
-A report of “Intermediate” indicates that the result should be considered equivocal, and if the bacterium is not fully susceptible to alternative, clinically feasible drugs, the test should be repeated.
+A report of Susceptible (S) indicates that the antimicrobial drug is likely to inhibit growth of the pathogen if the antimicrobial drug reaches the concentration usually achievable at the site of infection.
+A report of Intermediate (I) indicates that the result should be considered equivocal, and, if the microorganism is not fully susceptible to alternative, clinically feasible drugs, the test should be repeated.
 This category implies possible clinical applicability in body sites where the drug is physiologically concentrated or in situations where high dosage of drug can be used.
-This category provides a buffer zone which prevents small uncontrolled technical factors from causing major discrepancies in interpretation.
-A report of “Resistant” indicates that the pathogen is not likely to be inhibited if the antimicrobial compound in the blood reaches the concentrations usually achievable; other therapy should be selected.
+This category provides a buffer zone that prevents small uncontrolled technical factors from causing major discrepancies in interpretation.
+A report of Resistant (R) indicates that the antimicrobial drug is not likely to inhibit growth of the pathogen if the antimicrobial drug reaches the concentrations usually achievable at the infection site; other therapy should be selected.

 Synercid is indicated in adults for the treatment of the following infections when caused by susceptible strains of the designated microorganisms.